joaozx-ch/aryalog_ios/README.md

 # AryaLog

 A baby care tracking app for iOS built with SwiftUI, Core Data, and CloudKit.
-Log breastfeeding sessions and formula feedings, view statistics, and sync data across devices and caregivers via iCloud.
+Log feeding sessions, pumping, sleep, and diaper changes, view statistics, and sync data across devices and caregivers via iCloud.

 ## Features

 - **Breastfeeding tracking** — Log left/right side durations with quick-select presets and fine-tune controls
 - **Formula tracking** — Log volume in mL with preset amounts and a slider for precise entry
+- **Expressed breast milk (EBM) tracking** — Log volume fed to baby from pumped/stored milk
+- **Pumping tracking** — Log the volume of breast milk pumped by mom
+- **Sleep & wake tracking** — Record sleep and wake-up events with warnings for overlapping sleep sessions
+- **Diaper tracking** — Log pee, poop, or combined pee & poop diaper changes
-- **Event timeline** — Vertical time-axis visualization showing feeding events plotted at their actual times throughout the day
+- **Event timeline** — Vertical time-axis visualization showing all events plotted at their actual times throughout the day, with time-gap indicators
-- **Statistics & charts** — Daily and weekly summaries with bar charts for breastfeeding minutes and formula volume (powered by Swift Charts)
+- **Statistics & charts** — Daily and weekly summaries with bar charts for all activity types (powered by Swift Charts)
-- **Multi-caregiver support** — Multiple caregivers can share and contribute to the same feeding log
+- **Multi-caregiver support** — Multiple caregivers can share and contribute to the same care log
 - **CloudKit sync** — Data syncs automatically across devices signed into the same iCloud account, with sharing support for different Apple IDs
+- **Simplified Chinese support** — Full zh-Hans localization with an in-app language picker
 - **CSV export** — Export all feeding data as a CSV file for external use

 ## Screenshots